mmick66/CalendarView/README.md

 func addEvent(_ title: String, date: Date, duration hours: NSInteger = 1) -> Bool
 ```

-To detect when the user wants to add a new date, the delegate can implement the `didLongPressDate` method will notify the controller for a long press and the `addEvent` function is usually used in conjuction with this delegate method
+To detect when the user wants to add a new date, the delegate can implement the `didLongPressDate` method will notify the controller for a long press and the `addEvent` function is usually used in conjuction with this delegate method.

-The code will pop up an alert view to ask the user if he will allow this app to access the calendar.
-If access is granted we can pass the events to the `CalendarView`, otherwise we get a nil and notify the app about the denial.
+Currently, the example implementation of this repo will open an alert view that will prompt the user for a title to the event and set it for the duration of an hour.
+Custom controls could be added to further refine the selection.

+As with the loading of the events we need to give persmissions to the app.

 ## About Dates